Oslandia/osm-data-classification/README.md

 Thus, you can get these two CSV files in the `osm-user-data` and copy them into your `data/output-extracts` directory.

-See also "I want to parse the changesets.osm file!"
+See also the *I want to parse the changesets.osm file* section.

 ### Run your first analyze